-The Baxter AS50 is a digital syringe pump that provides accurate infusion of intravenous solutions, blood, blood products, and drug solutions into the body via an IV tube.
+The Baxter AS50 is a digital syringe pump that provides accurate infusion of intravenous solutions, blood, blood products, and medication solutions into the body via an I.V. tube.
 It can be administered intravenously, intra-arterially, and through epidural or subcutaneous tissues.
-The AS50 infusion pump can be piggybacked into an ongoing infusion line to deliver secondary solutions automatically, precisely, and economically.
+The AS50 propofol IV pump can be piggybacked into an ongoing infusion line to deliver secondary solutions automatically, precisely, and economically.
 This pump accepts standard disposable syringes from 1 mL to 60 mL in size.
 The numeric keypad simplified programming and makes the pump easy-to-use.
 During use, the status display prompts the user to enter data about the infusion.
 The pump operates on an internal rechargeable battery pack and can also be operated while attached to a 900-series battery charger, or a multi-charger.

 This 3500 propofol pump is very simple and easy to use.
 For the last 15 years, Medfusion has been a leader in the syringe pump technology market.
 This pump has programmable dose limits, rapid occlusion detection, post occlusion bolus reduction, and connectivity with patient data management systems.
 This unit is easy to use, MRI compatible, has a 10-hour internal battery life, and can be easily mounted to an IV pole.

 Safety alerts notify a clinician when limits are reached.
 The enhanced graphic display of pressure trend allows early opportunity for a clinical intervention.
 All syringe sizes can be loaded into the barrel.
 Patient information is transported from this unit to the facility to improve efficiency and efficacy in the transmission of information.
 There are 13 delivery options.